Mizab1/Raycast-Lib/README.md

 `step` Step size of the raycast, default is 1 (OPTIONAL).

-`maxIter` Maximum iteration of the raycast, default is 20.
+`maxIter` Maximum iteration of the raycast, default is 20 (OPTIONAL).

 **Example of the function:**
 ```ts